Northland Community and Technical College

 - Percent students of color: 16.1%

-Northland offers many exciting programs that lead to great careers.
 Our Unmanned Aerial Systems and Imagery Analysis programs are the first of their kind in the entire nation!
-We also are proud to be able to say that we were ranked third in America in Practical Nursing degrees produced.
-We also have many niche programs like cardiovascular technology, surgical tech,firefighter-paramedic, aviation maintenance, and in-demand careers like welding and commercial vehicle operator training.
+We also are proud to say that we were ranked third in America in the number of Practical Nursing degrees produced.
+Other niche programs include: Cardiovascular Technology, Surgical Tech, Firefighter/Paramedic, Aviation Maintenance, Welding and Commercial Vehicle Operator Training

 Numerous rental units are available in East Grand Forks and Thief River Falls.
 Both campuses maintain lists of housing.
 The Thief River Falls campus has apartment-style housing complexes on campus, although the college does not own the campus housing.

 Northland offers ample parking in close proximity to each campus.